Kahvi-0/CySA-Study-Notes/Chapter 2 Recon and Int Gathering.md

 Big cloub providers such as MS Azure and Amazon Web Servics require a vulnerability or Pen Test Form before using their infrastructure for scans.

+**Note forward and reverse DNS lookups and zone transfer attempts are considered ACTIVE RECON**

 Traceroute, TTL, and responses from devices help map the targets Topology.

 When using tools that generate a topology based on scans keep in mind that info may not be 100% accurate.